hermanbanken/rx-meteor/README.md

 You can publish an Observable as a Tracker dependency, or use a Tracker dependable as input to an Observable.

+## TODO's and ideas

+- [ ] Implement and test Meteor schedulers
+- [ ] Test what happens when existing Rx code is used
+- [ ] Create Tracker bindings
+- [ ] Test client/server interaction
+- [ ] Create Rx DDP collections
+- [ ] Allow publishing of Observables to client

 If you like this package and put it to use, let me know @hermanbanken.